lnnchau/mlops-lyrics-lm/journal.md

     2. Select model: For now, this task compare the PPL (metric) of new models and existing production model (if any) to find the version with the best score
     3. Import model: This task imports selected model to BentoML
     4. Build Bento: This task builds a production-ready Bento.
 Bento 🍱 is a file archive with all the source code, models, data files and dependency configurations required for running a user-defined bentoml.
 Service, packaged into a standardized format.
 The built Bento would be saved in a mounted volume for later use.
+- [x] Documentation
+    - [x] Serve locally with BentoML
+    - [x] Airflow
+    - [x] Workflow
+- For tomorrow, I think I'd get back to the modelling part.
+Would like to see the code still works if more complexities are added to the model.